Getting Started

 VariableDescriptionDefault

-UPSTREAM_URLOrigin database URL (postgres://user:pass@host:port/db)— (required)
+UPSTREAM_URLOrigin database URL (postgres://user:pass@host:port/db)— (required unless CONFIG_FILE set)

 REPLICATION_URLReplication connection URL (defaults to upstream)